nDimensional/zig-sqlite/README.md

 try insert.exec(.{ .id = sqlite.text("a"), .age = 21 });
 try insert.exec(.{ .id = sqlite.text("b"), .age = null });
 ```

-The comptime `Params` type must be a struct whose fields are (possibly optional) float, integer, `sqlite.Blob`, or `sqlite.Text` types. `Blob` and `Text` are wrapper structs with a single field `data: []const u8`.

-The comptime `Result` type must either be `void`, indicating a method that returns no data, or a struct of the same kind as param types, indicating a query that returns rows.

-### Methods

-If the `Result` type is `void`, use the `Statement(Params, Result).exec(params: Params): !void` method to execute the statement several times with different params.

 ### Queries